bioinfo-cnb/bionmf-gpu/README.md

 <!-- ALERT: TODO: Quick start guide  -->
 ### Install (Linux):
 These installation guidelines have been tested on Ubuntu 14.04.
-If you want to install *bioNMF-GPU* on a different distribution, some of the steps may vary.
+If you want to install ***bioNMF-GPU*** on a different distribution, some of the steps may vary.

 First of all, check if your computer has a CUDA-enabled GPU installed on it.
-You can find more information [here](https://developer.nvidia.com/cuda-gpus). *bioNMF-GPU* works only on computers with CUDA-enabled GPUs.
+You can find more information [here](https://developer.nvidia.com/cuda-gpus). ***bioNMF-GPU*** works only on computers with CUDA-enabled GPUs.

 ####Prerequisites:
-+ NVIDIA proprietary driver: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the "*Using NVIDIA binary driver*" option.
++ **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the "*Using NVIDIA binary driver*" option.
 You can also do this by going to the terminal and typing: `sudo apt-get install nvidia-current`.
 You may have to reboot the system in order to use this driver after installing it.
-+ Additional packages: You'll need the following packages in order to make *bioNMF-GPU* work: build-essential, nvidia-cuda-dev and nvidia-cuda-toolkit.
++ **Additional packages**: You'll need the following packages in order to make *bioNMF-GPU* work: build-essential, nvidia-cuda-dev and nvidia-cuda-toolkit.
 You can install them using the *Ubuntu Software Center*, or via terminal: `sudo apt-get install build-essential nvidia-cuda-dev nvidia-cuda-toolkit`

 <!-- ==================================================== -->
  </body>